-The volume of petroglyphs at Lagomarsino is impressive.
-By some estimates, there are thousands of carvings in the Lagomarsino site, which stretches over about a quarter of a mile.
-Even more amazing is that they are believed to be 2,000 to 4,000 years old.
+The volume of petroglyphs at Lagomarsino is most impressive.
+By some estimates, there are more than 2,000 rock art panels in the Lagomarsino site, which stretches over about a quarter of a mile.
+Even more amazing is that they are believed to be as much as 10,000 years old.

 The dirt road leading to the canyon is rutted, rough and rocky.
-A high-clearance four-wheel drive vehicle is the only way to make the journey.
+A high-clearance four-wheel drive vehicle is the just about only way to make the journey.